jcmtallon/eslint-config-glamping/README.md

 [WIP]

 ## TODO
-- [ ] Replace dependencies with code: Airbnb-base
+- [x] Replace dependencies with code: Airbnb-base
-- [ ] Replace dependencies with code: Airbnb
+- [x] Replace dependencies with code: Airbnb
-- [ ] Replace dependencies with code: Airbnb-eslint
+- [x] Replace dependencies with code: Airbnb-base-typescript
 - [ ] Replace dependencies with code: Airbnb-typescript

 - [ ] Set global .eslintrc
+- [ ] Review dev dependencies for each package

-- [ ] Add peer dependencies per repository??
-YES, because they are not showing right now.
+- [ ] Review peer dependendies for each package (YES, because they are not showing right now.)

 - [ ] En react-ts, no reconoce typescript. ??
+- [ ] Eslint cannot fix maxlen issues.

 - [ ] Sort import
-- [ ] Eslint cannot fix maxlen issues.
 - [ ] Prettier

 Do we need?: